Yuan325/openpyxl-CSVtoXLSX/README.md

 However, SQL doesn't output workbook in such format.

 ### WHAT DO YOU NEED?
-Before running this, I call on SQL query and output it into .csv file using .cmd
+Before running this, I call on SQL query and output it into .csv file using batch file

 ```
 set YYYY=%date:~10,4%